 Krusche & Company was established in Munich over 20 years ago now.
 A full tech stack IT services company, our agile development teams and consultants have super-charged the business results of some of Europe’s best-known brands as well as top SMEs and highly promising start-ups.

-Our German management and nearshored development talent offers you the perfect blend of efficiency, reliability and price.
+Our German management and nearshored development talent offer the perfect blend of efficiency, reliability and price.
 If you need some outsourced help you can rely on to develop a single page web application, a full enterprise-level portal or migrating your digital architecture to the cloud, we’d be delighted to hear from you.